jquery/learn.jquery.com/page/javascript-101/types.md

 var bar = [];
 ```

 There is an important distinction to be made between the two.
-Both an array construnctor and an array literal can contain items to be added to the array upon creating it.
+Both an array constructor and an array literal can contain items to be added to the array upon creating it.
 However, if just a single numeric item is passed in, the array constructor will assume its length to be that value.

 ```
 // The array literal returns a bar.length value of 1: